armory-io/armory-stack/README.md

 #### Deploy Pipeline

-We use Spinnaker to upgrade itself, the `Deploy RC to Staging` workflow enqueue PR checks, so we deploy & test a new service version at a time
+We use Spinnaker to upgrade itself using the `Deploy RC to Staging` workflow enqueue PR checks so we deploy & test one new service version at a time

 The [pipeline](https://spinnaker-staging.cloud.armory.io/#/applications/stagingcd/executions?pipeline=Deploy%20Spinnaker%20into%20SaaS%20Staging) uses a [CLI](https://github.com/armory-io/saas-tools) to extract the k8s manifests for the service changed.
-Then, it patch the new image tag to use and apply the manifests in the staging env. it takes the [configurations](https://github.com/armory-io/spinnaker-saas/blob/master/hosted-core-infrastructure/spinnaker-staging/kustomization.yml) from SaaS staging env.
+Then, it patches the new image tag to use and apply the manifests in the staging env. it takes the [configurations](https://github.com/armory-io/spinnaker-saas/blob/master/hosted-core-infrastructure/spinnaker-staging/kustomization.yml) from SaaS staging env.

 #### End-to-end pipeline tests

-The [pipelines](https://spinnaker-staging.cloud.armory.io/#/applications/armoryhellodeploy/executions?pipeline=Integration-Test-Runner) are the same end-to-end test that we use in preprod but we stil are migrating them.
-A single pipeline is responsible of trigger all the test. if one of them ends with TERMINAL status, all the other pipelines stops.
+The [pipelines](https://spinnaker-staging.cloud.armory.io/#/applications/armoryhellodeploy/executions?pipeline=Integration-Test-Runner) are the same end-to-end tests that we use in preprod but we still are migrating them.
+A single pipeline is responsible for triggering all of the tests. if one of them ends with TERMINAL status, all the other pipelines stop.

 #### Troubleshooting

-When the PR check failed there could be three reasons why it's failing:
+When a PR check fails there could be three reasons why it's failing:
 - it fails when deploying.
 - An end-to-end pipeline failed.
 - A false alarm.

-The deploy & test happened in different steps in the action, if the deploy failed we can get more information in the [deploy pipeline](https://spinnaker-staging.cloud.armory.io/#/applications/stagingcd/executions?pipeline=Deploy%20Spinnaker%20into%20SaaS%20Staging).
+Deploying and testing happen in different action steps.
+If the deploy failed we can get more information in the [deploy pipeline](https://spinnaker-staging.cloud.armory.io/#/applications/stagingcd/executions?pipeline=Deploy%20Spinnaker%20into%20SaaS%20Staging).
-Also, we can take a look to the pods in the cluster to check status & logs by the service changed.
+Also, we can take a look at the pods in the cluster to check status & logs by the service changed.
 You can connect to the SaaS staging using this [kubeconfig](https://github.com/armory-io/spinnaker-saas/blob/master/hosted-core-infrastructure/spinnaker-staging/kubeconfig).
-Under `spinnaker` namespace.
+Use the `spinnaker` namespace.

 ```shell script
 kubectl --kubeconfig=cloud-staging-kube -n spinnaker get pods
 ```

-If the end-to-end tests failed, we only can check which test failed searching in the end-to-end pipeline.
+If the end-to-end tests failed, we can only check which test failed by searching in the end-to-end pipeline.
 To identify executions in Spinnaker we send as payload the serviceName, image & tag.
 You can take the logs for the service using `kubectl`

-To retry the check, we need to re-run the [Githbub Action](https://github.com/armory-io/armory-stack/pull/333/checks?check_run_id=3003102552).
+To retry the check, we need to re-run the [Github Action](https://github.com/armory-io/armory-stack/pull/333/checks?check_run_id=3003102552).
 Only the end-to-end failures could be a false alarm.